ashwini06/seqkit/misc/Documentation.md

 | -i/--input | FILENAME | Path to tab-delimited text file.
 It is a 2 column file, where first column should contain sample name (Treatment) and second column should contain sample name (Control) |
 |-m/--mode | TF/HM |  TF chip or Histone modification (default is TF) |
 |--peak_call| macs2/danpos2|macs2 (applicable for TF and HM) or danpos2(only for HM) (default is HM) |

-*-p / --project* : Project folder

-*-i / --input* : Path to tab-delimited text file.
-It is a 2 column file, where first column should contain sample name (Treatment) and second column should contain sample name (Control)

-*-m / --mode* : TF chip or Histone modification (default is TF)

-*--peak_call* : macs2 (applicable for TF and HM) or danpos2(only for HM) (default is HM)

 **Outputs**